Errors and Exceptions

 age = int(input("Enter your age: "))

-# If user types "twenty" instead of "20", Python crashes with an error!
+# If the user types "twenty" instead of "20", Python crashes with an error!

 Output: